arbuzworks/fulcrum-cluster-mule/README.md

 Fulcrum is High Availability Clustering solution powered by leading Open Source In-Memory Data Fabric Apache Ignite for Mule ESB Community Edition.
 It improves the availability, scalability and reliability of applications deployed into Mule ESB Community Edition version 3.5.0 and 3.6.0.

 # Build
+Run the following command from the terminal:

-1. Run mvn package
+    mvn package

-2. Distribution will be located at distributions/target/fulcrum-cluster-mule-x.x.x.tar
+Distribution will be located at distributions/target/fulcrum-cluster-mule-x.x.x.tar

 # Distribution
 The tar file contains the following directory structure: